guiserguez/webScrapping/README.md

 # webScrapping
-Web Scrapping on News Website using Python, BeautifulSoup and requests
+Web Scrapping on news website using Python, BeautifulSoup and requests